We provide guidance and support for staff and students on all matters related to the University's various covers.

 Main cover restrictions and exclusions

-The University's travel insurance does not cover the following:
+The University's cover does not include the following:

 - travelling against medical advice